ISS/SIC

 Introduction *

-South Africa is a third world country with resource and financial limitations within the healthcare system.
-This study aims to investigate the volume of water used during the “conventional scrubbing process” in South African State hospitals.
-This study is relevant due to the widespread water scarcity in South Africa and the global drive towards sustainability as set out by the World Health Organization (WHO).
+South Africa faces resource and financial limitations within the healthcare system.
+This study investigates the volume of water used during the “conventional scrubbing process” in a quaternary state hospital.
+This study is relevant due to the widespread water scarcity in South Africa and the World Health Organization’s drive towards sustainability.

 Material & Method *